Holographic will: Italy

 In Italy, holographic wills are governed by article 602 of the Italian civil code.
 The will must be entirely handwritten and dated, with the testator's signature at the end of the will.

 Latvia

 Holographic wills are permitted under the Latvian Civil Code of 1937.
 The author of the document must write it by hand entirely.
 The Law will invalidate non-holographic wills by end of 2020, if only the signature is written by hand, and the document has not been presented to a notary.

 Moldova

 Holographic wills are governed by article 2223 of the Moldovan civil code.
-Holographic wills are only permissible if the testator is literate.
+Holographic wills are permissible only if the testator is literate.
 The will must be handwritten and contain the testator's full name, signature, and the date of composition, although a will missing these elements can be accepted if it is otherwise possible to establish its validity.
 Any alterations must be signed and dated.